Note: To download the Thanksgiving Checklist and Cooking Schedule printables, look for the yellow download boxes partway down this page!

 - Start Prepping Tableware.
 Start getting your table ready.
 You don’t have to set it up yet, but this is a good time to wash your tablecloth and napkins and polish up any silverware you’ll be using.

 - Gather Your Dishes.
-Round up all the serving dishes and utensils you’ll need, like your roaster, carving knife, platters, and any special occasion serving dishes, and wash them if necessary.
+Round up all the serving dishes and utensils you’ll need, like your roaster (and if you don’t have an electric roaster, this is the time to get it), carving knife, platters, and any special occasion serving dishes, and wash them if necessary.

 - Start Thawing Your Turkey.
 For your turkey to thaw properly in the fridge, you’ll need to allow one day for every 4 pounds it weighs.
 When in doubt, start thawing early-it’s better to have it thawed out a day ahead than to get behind!